loganhight/CS5393-FinalExam/README.md

    - ELU
    - SELU

-Each model is evaluated quantitatively and statistically, using RMSE, MAE, and multiple significance tests.
+Each model is evaluated quantitatively and statistically, using RMSE, MAE, Training Time, Prediction Time, and multiple significance tests.

 ---